CyVerse-learning-materials/learning-materials-home/docs/de/create_apps.md

 -   location of the example data
 -   brief description of inputs, required options and outputs
 -   link to CyVerse Wiki documentation page
--   link to docmentation for the tool (provided by the developers)
+-   link to documentation for the tool (provided by the developers)

 [de]: ../assets/de/logos/deIcon.svg